GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Method

 \section{Method}

-To explore the potential use of transformer on image restoration in adverse weather conditions for obtaining better results, we propose the GridFormer by embedding residual dense transformer blocks in a grid structure.
-The overall architecture of the proposed GridFormer will firstly be introduced in Sect.~\ref{sec:method:architecture}, and then the core component (\ie residual dense transformer block) of our GridFormer will be discussed in Sect.~\ref{sec:method:rdtb}.
-Finally, the loss functions will be presented in Sect.~\ref{sec:loss_function}.
+To explore the potential use of the transformer on image restoration in adverse weather conditions for obtaining better results, we propose the GridFormer by embedding residual dense transformer blocks in a grid structure.
+The motivation and overall architecture of the proposed GridFormer will firstly be introduced in Sec.~\ref{sec:method:architecture}, and then the core component (\ie residual dense transformer block) of our GridFormer will be discussed in Sec.~\ref{sec:method:rdtb}.
+Finally, the loss functions will be presented in Sec.~\ref{sec:loss_function}.